Classification: Antineoplastic Antibiotic

 How to Take Bleomycin

-Bleomycin is given by intravenous (into a vein) infusion, intramuscular (into a muscle) or subcutaneous (under the skin) injections.
-It can be given alone or in combination with other drugs.
+Bleomycin is given by intravenous (IV, into a vein) infusion, intramuscular (IM, into a muscle) or subcutaneous (SQ, under the skin) injections.
+It can be given alone or in combination with other medications.

-Bleomycin may cause serious lung problems, particularly after repeated treatments or when high doses have been received.
+Bleomycin may cause serious lung problems.
+The risk may be higher in the elderly or those who received high doses, but lung complications have occurred in young patients and with low doses.
 There is a lifetime maximum dose of this medication due to the potential for lung problems, which can include pneumonitis (inflammation of lung tissue) and pulmonary fibrosis (scarring and stiffening of the lung tissue).
-These problems can develop up to 6 months after treatment is completed and may be more common in people with pre-existing lung conditions.
-You may have breathing tests (pulmonary function tests) performed periodically.
-Call your physician right away if you have shortness of breath, cough, wheezing or difficulty breathing.
+These problems can develop months to several years after treatment is completed.
+You may have breathing tests (pulmonary function tests) prior to starting bleomycin.
+Notify your healthcare provider if you develop shortness of breath, cough, wheezing or difficulty breathing.

-An allergic reaction presenting as rash, itching, redness, hives and/or difficulty breathing may occur up to 12 hours after receiving the treatment.
+An allergic-like reaction presenting as fever, chills, low blood pressure, wheezing or difficulty breathing may occur immediately or up to several days after receiving the treatment.
 If needed, medications are given to counteract these effects.
 If you experience any of these effects, notify your doctor or nurse right away.

 Nail and Skin Changes

-Your fingernails/toenails may become dark, brittle or fall off.
-You may notice dry skin or changes in the color or tone of your skin.
-Your skin will be more sensitive to the sun, which can result in severe sunburn or rash.
+Your fingernails/toenails may become dark, thick, brittle or fall off.
+Your skin may be dry, feel thickened or appear darker (hyperpigmentation).
+Your skin may be more sensitive to the sun, which can result in severe sunburn or rash.
 Sun sensitivity can last even after chemotherapy is completed.
 Avoid the sun between 10-2pm, when it is strongest.
 Wear sunscreen (at least SPF 15) everyday, wear sunglasses and long sleeves/pants to protect your skin.
 Keep your fingernails and toenails clean and dry.
 You may use nail polish, but do not wear fake nails.
 Notify your doctor or nurse if any nails fall off.
-For more suggestions, read the Nail and Skin Care Tip Sheet.

 This medication can also cause radiation recall.
 This is redness, swelling or blistering of the skin in an area that was previously treated (even years ago) with radiation.
 The goal of treatment for radiation recall is to manage the symptoms until it heals.
 Topical steroids or anti-inflammatory agents or cool compresses may help.
 Avoid sun exposure and tight fitting clothes that would rub on the area.